4DGB/4dgb-readthedocs/docs/workflow/installation.rst

                            'latest')

-After you have the tool installed, it will download the Docker image it needs from ``hub.docker.com``.
+When you run the tool, it will download the Docker image it needs from ``hub.docker.com``, and keep that image up to date.
 Thus, the first time you run the tool, you will see the download happening in the shell.
 This is how that looks in the shell:

 .. figure:: img/docker_pull.png